CameronBaffuto/Time-Blind/README.md

 ## ✨ Core Functionality

-- ✅ Add destinations with a name, address, and target arrival time
+- ✅ Add destinations with a name, address, and optional target arrival time
 - ✅ Automatically geocode addresses to coordinates (via `CLGeocoder`)
 - ✅ Calculate real-time ETA using `MapKit` and live traffic
 - ✅ Compare ETA to the user-defined arrival time (e.g., “+4 min” or “–3 min”)